On this page

 Flag Dependencies

-Flag dependencies define relationships between flags to ensure evaluation order.
-The result of each flag's evaluation is then passed to all subsequent evaluations to decide if dependent flags should evaluate based on the result of the dependency.
+Flag dependencies define relationships between flags to enforce evaluation order.
+Amplitude passes the result of each flag's evaluation to all subsequent evaluations to decide whether dependent flags evaluate based on the result of the dependency.

 Flag dependencies help implement: